-Interns will work alongside our experienced environmental educators.
-The interns will gain a broader understanding of urban ecology and associated fields of study, including botany, entomology, field ecology, and pond/stream ecology.
+Interns will work alongside our experienced environmental educators and administrative staff.
+They will gain a broader understanding of urban ecology and associated fields of study, including botany, entomology, field ecology, and pond/stream ecology.
 Interns will also gain a better understanding of informal science education and youth development.